 Warehouse or manufacturing plant tasks can be integrated on Glass through third party apps to allow employees to do their work hands-free.
-For example, employees can keep track of manufacturing schedules, inventory changes, bills of landing and so on through automated reminders on Glass.
+For example, employees can keep track of manufacturing schedules, inventory changes, bills of lading, and so on through automated reminders on Glass.
 Accurate forecasts and automated reminders will ensure all plant activities are known in advance for planning and execution.

 iii) Efficiency and accuracy in daily tasks will be improved.

 Google Glass can connect with the ERP to access data, which is then displayed in front of the wearer’s eyes.
 The wearer (employee) can interact with the device using voice commands.
-When used this way, Glass can guide employees on the products on their pick list.
+When used in this way, Glass can guide employees to the products on their pick list.
 Once off the shelf, the employees can scan the barcode to make sure the correct item has been picked.

 In a different scenario, forklift drivers can use Glass to request for help or instructions on how to resolve a technical problem.
-The same also applies to employees working at different departments in the organization.
+The same also applies to employees working in different departments in the organization.

 Google Glass may be able to provide the same level of data access control that ERPs offer to managers at different levels.
 Using third party apps that integrate Glass with the ERP system, employees can be given data access through Glass based on their security clearances.
 The data access may be safeguarded with biometrics credentials such as the managers’ fingerprints or retina scans.

-Organizations may be able to use Google Glass to carry out training sessions for new and existing employees on new manufacturing processes, organizational practices and so on.
+Organizations may be able to use Google Glass to carry out training sessions for new and existing employees on new manufacturing processes, organizational practices, and so on.
 This training content can be pre-installed in a cloud server and employees given access to the content.
-Cloud training can save organizations hundreds of hours in sessions as well as reduce training costs.
+Cloud training can save organizations hundreds of hours in sessions, as well as reduce training costs.
 Employees can also benefit more from interactive content delivered through Glass that is tailored to their needs.

 Google Glass holds great potential in the manufacturing sector.
 The device can function as a mobile ERP and offer cloud data access instantly.
 Google Glass’s greatest benefit lies in improving efficiency and reducing costs of the manufacturing organization.